There Is No Line: Production

 "There Is No Line" was written by show creators Lucia Aniello, Paul W. Downs, and Jen Statsky, and directed by Aniello.
 The creators conceived of the idea for Hacks during a road trip to Portland in 2016.
 In an interview for Collider, Aniello said that the show aims to highlight the work of women trailblazers in comedy whose contributions have been minimized or who have experienced mistreatment by the media.
 It was shot in Los Angeles with some exterior shots on-location in Las Vegas.

-The episode was released on HBO Max on May 13, 2021.
+The episode released on HBO Max on May 13, 2021.

 Critical reception

 The episode received positive reception.
 Jean Smart and Hannah Einbinder were each hailed for their acting.
 Glen Weldon wrote for NPR of Smart's performance, "I don't know if the role of Deborah Vance was written for Smart, but she certainly makes it seem like it was.
 Moments that could be played for unkind laughs...are instead played for their humanity and vulnerability.
 As a result, the payoffs prove infinitely more satisfying."
 Einbinder also received praise from Kristen Baldwin of EW: "Einbinder, an L.A.-based stand-up comic tackling her first leading role, is immensely appealing as Ava.
 With her precision timing and bored California drawl, the actress brings such compelling confidence to her entitled, condescending character that it's all the more effective when Ava finally begins to face some hard truths about herself."